-- 4. The steps above result in separate paid claims cost rates for medical and prescription benefits for non-Medicare, Medicare Part B only and Medicare Part A&B members for the past four fiscal years.
+4. The steps above result in separate incurred claims cost rates for medical and prescription benefits for non-Medicare, Medicare Part B only and Medicare Part A&B members for the past four fiscal years.
 Medical claims cost rates reflect differing average ages and levels of Medicare coordination for each group.
 Prescription claims cost rates reflect differing average ages.
+We deemed incurred claim data from HealthSmart management reports to be complete for fiscal 2010, 2011 and 2012.
+Fiscal 2013 medical claim data was completed using a factor of 0.82; fiscal 2013 prescription claim data was completed using a factor of 0.82; fiscal 2013 prescription claim data was completed using a factor of 0.90 - these factors were derived from historic completion patterns for AlaskaCare retiree claims.
+Incurred claim cost rates are projected forward to the valuation year using a blend of Alaska plan-specific trend and national trend rates over the same period, with Alaska experience receiving 75% weight, national trend 25%.
+These weighted trend factors for this purpose for the current valuation are as follows:

+weighted Trend nom Experience renod to

+Valuation

+Experience Period Medical Prescription Weighting Factors

+FY 2010 to FY 2011 13.0% 9.6% 10.0%

+FY 2011 to FY 2012 8.1% 4.5% 20.0%

+FY 2012 to FY 2013 8.3% 5.1% 40.0%

+FY 2013 to FY 2014 8.9% 7.1% 30.0%

+Alaska-Specific and National Average Weighted Trend from Experience Period to

-We converted paid claim data to incurred cost rates projected from each historical data period to the valuation year using a weighted average of national and Alaska-specific trend factors and developed weighted average incurred claims cost rates.
-The assumed lag between medical claim incurred and paid dates is approximately 2.0 months for medical claims and 0.04 months for prescription claims. - 5.
-Healthcare Reform legislation passed on March 23, 2010 included several provisions with potential implications for the State of Alaska Retiree Health Plan liability.
-Buck evaluated the impact of the following provisions; however, none of the impacts have been included in the valuation results.
+5. Healthcare Reform legislation passed on March 23, 2010 included several provisions with potential implications for the State of Alaska Retiree Health Plan liability.
+Buck evaluated the impact of the following provisions; however, none of the impacts other than noted fees have been included in the valuation results.

 Because the State plan is retiree-only, and was in effect at the time the legislation was enacted, not all provisions are required.
 Unlimited lifetime benefits and dependent coverage to age 26 are two of these provisions.
-We did look at the impact of including these provisions, but there was no decision made to adopt them, and no requirement to do so.
+We reviewed the impact of including these provisions, but there was no decision made to adopt them, and no requirement to do so.